 - a.
-During the first week of April, the Dean or the Dean's designee will convene the Department Promotion and Tenure Committee to discuss the external review process.
-The Committee will select a chair, and the chair will solicit written input from the candidate about their field to guide the committee in selecting reviewers.
-Providing input is optional for the candidate and must not include the names of suggested reviewers.
-The Committee may also consult with other faculty in the department who have knowledge of the field but do not serve on the Department Promotion and Tenure Committee.
-After these consultations, the Committee will submit a list of at least four suggested external reviewers to the Department Chair on or before April 20. - b.
-At the same time, the faculty candidate will submit a curriculum vitae, at least three representative samples of their scholarly and/or creative activity, and a list of at least four suggested external reviewers to the Department Chair.
-In addition, the candidate may include a brief cover letter which details their scholarly record, justifies the choice of samples included, and provides an outline of future research plans.
-These materials must be submitted to the Department Chair by April 20.
-The Department Chair will prepare a workload letter, in accordance with CLA Faculty Handbook, II.D.2.3 Section I, to be included with the candidate's materials. - c.
-Within five business days, the Department Chair will review the list from the Department Promotion and Tenure Committee with the candidate, who may remove up to two names.
-The candidate has the option of ranking their list after reviewing the list provided by the Committee.
-Some overlap in the lists is permissible.
-Ideally, the combined lists will include at least six distinct names.
-The Department Chair will send the final lists of external reviewers to be approved by the Dean no later than May 1. - d.
+As soon as the Departmental Promotion and Tenure Committee is formed, this process can begin.
+The deadlines listed below are the latest dates for this process to ensure adequate time for review of the candidate's materials.
+To begin this process, a list of four suggested external reviewers to the Department Chair by April 20 preceding the fall when the portfolio is due.
+The list of suggested external reviewers must include the reviewers' names, institutional affiliations, and contact information.
+Candidates may also include scholarly/creative material the candidate judges as indispensable to the assessment of their case. - b.
+During the same time, the Department Promotion and Tenure Committee Chair will gather and submit a list of four suggested external reviewers to the Department Chair by April 20 preceding the fall when the portfolio is due.
+As with the candidate's list, the committee's list of suggested external reviewers must include the reviewers' names, institutional affiliations, and contact information.
+Within five business days, the Department Chair will review the list from the Department Promotion and Tenure Committee with the candidate to ensure that they do not object to any names on the list.
+If the candidate objects to any names, additional names may be requested from the Department Promotion and Tenure Committee.
+These names must be provided no later than April 30 (6-8 business days after the original lists are provided).
+The Department Chair sends the final list of external reviewers to be approved by the Director no later than May 20.
+None of the external reviewers will be people objected to by the candidate.

+- c.
 External review letters will be requested by the Department Chair using the external review request template on the college's website.
-To ensure that adequate time is allowed for external reviewers to review the candidate's materials and respond, the Department Chair will send out four requests (two from the candidate's list and two from the Department P&T committee list) for review no later than May 15.
-The Department Chair will notify the candidate when external reviews are received.
-Letters are due on August 15.
-Letters that are received by this deadline will be included in the file. - e.
+To ensure that adequate time is allowed for external reviewers to review the candidate's materials and respond, the faculty candidate will submit a curriculum vitae and documentation for at least three examples of the candidate's scholarly and/or creative activity by June 1, and the Department Chair will send out four requests (two from the candidate's list and two from the departmental P&T committee list) for review on June 1.
+One letter from each list is required for the file to be considered complete.
+The Department Chair will notify the candidate when these two external reviews are received.
+External review letters are due on August 15.
+All external review letters that are received by the deadline will be included in the file. - d.
 As external reviews are a common practice, the University does not anticipate that obtaining the minimum required number of letters from external reviewers will be a common problem.
 However, there are timelines to advance the process if external reviewers are not responsive.
 If no acknowledgement is received by the 7th day, the department chair should reach out a second time.
-If no response is received within 14 days, the chair should note no response on the external letters of evaluation request sheet and move on to the next set of names on the external reviewer list.
+If no response is received within 14 days, the chair should note no response on the external letters of evaluation request sheet and move on to the next set of names on the external reviewer list. - e.
 External reviewers are instructed to evaluate the candidate's dossier based on the criteria listed in the P&T guidelines provided to them.
-External reviewers are explicitly told that they should not evaluate the candidate by criteria used at their own institution.
-All external review letters received from accepted reviewers, and the reviewers' curriculum vitae will be advanced with the portfolio.

-- f.
-Copies of external review letters will be shared with the candidate, who may submit a response by September 1 to be included in the file. - g.
-Candidates are not to be penalized if no external review letters are received by any of the solicited reviewers.
-If fewer than two letters are received, the Department Chair will add a letter to the portfolio documenting their due diligence in requesting letters.
+External reviewers are explicitly told that they should not evaluate the candidate by criteria used at their own university.
+All external review letters received from accepted reviewers, and the reviewers' curriculum vitae will be advanced with the portfolio. - f.
+Copies of external review letters will be shared with the candidate, who may submit a response by September 1 to be included in the file.